 Qualifying for the Seasonal Invitational

 The primary purpose of Invitational Points is to qualify players for Season Invitationals.
 This is broken up into three separate invitation waves.
-First, the four Rookies with the highest points are invited, then the sixteen players with the highest points that have not already qualified will be invited, and finally, if players decline their invitations or otherwise cannot attend, additional players will be invited based on Invitational Points.
+First, the eight weekly winners will be invited, then the twenty four players with the highest points that have not already qualified will be invited, and finally, if players decline their invitations or otherwise cannot attend, additional players will be invited based on Invitational Points.

 End of Season Series Points